Saghen/Virtus-Capital-Website/README.md

 # Virtus-Capital-Website
-Development of the Tri Virtus website.
+Development of the TriVirtus website.